gitrdm/lojban-parser/external/tree-sitter-lojban/README.md

 # Tree-sitter Lojban (staged in monorepo)

 Status: experimental.
-External scanner recognizes a small set of reserved cmavo (lu/li'u, to/toi, sei/se'u, joi, je), `bo`, `ke`, and generic words with basic cmene/brivla classification.
-Grammar has shells for sumti/selbri and basic constructs.
+External scanner recognizes a small set of reserved cmavo (lu/li'u, to/toi, sei/se'u, joi, je), `bo`, `ke`, relative clause `vuhO`/`vuhU`, and generic words with basic cmene/brivla classification.
+It also emits combined connective compounds `joi_bo` and `jek_bo` (recognizes "joi bo"/"je bo" across spaces and pauses).
+Grammar has shells for sumti/selbri and basic constructs, with connective precedence and preference for combined tokens.

 Usage (from repo root):